 The physical characteristics of the reference watershed are very similar to those of the impaired subwatersheds (Boulder and Deadwood creeks).
 All three subwatersheds join Crooked Creek between 330-430 feet in elevation.
 In addition, all three subwatersheds are dominated by shrub and evergreen forest and gravelly, hilly to steep D-type soils (see Sections 1.4 and 1.5).
 While all three subwatersheds contain quartzite and granite, Bedrock Creek lacks the mafic schist common to those subwatersheds where gold mining has occurred (see Section 1.5.2).
+Because of the lack of the gold-producing mafic schist, it is unlikely that significant historical mining occurred in the Bedrock Creek subwatershed.
 The Bedrock Creek watershed has minimal mining disturbance and no current mining activity.
 In addition, there are no currently active mining claims in the Bedrock Creek watershed (Alaska DNR 2017).